-Hubby: I was thinking about a certain situation, and how it was a bit odd last time and maybe we shouldn’t repeat it.
+Hubby: I was thinking about a certain situation, and how it was a bit odd and we maybe shouldn’t repeat it.
 Anyway, it made me want to ask you: cliquiness.
 Seems to be a (mostly) female problem, can you shed any light?
 In fairness, this seems to happen around you quite a lot, doesn’t it…

 Me: Thanks mate.
 Yes, you’re right – it does.
 So let’s talk about it.